Updated: Aug 20

-It doesn’t matter who offends who on Facebook or anywhere else if you know how to inquiry skillfully.
+It doesn’t matter who offends who on Facebook or anywhere else if you know how to inquire skillfully.
 Life - on and offline - is a breeding ground for experiencing deficiency stories, feeling attacked and judged, even feeling threatened or traumatized with the venom that pervades life and the social media platforms.

 Life is the perfect laboratory for waking up from your own belief systems and paradigms that are causing your suffering.
 When you defend your point of view until you are seeing red with anger, your reaction says infinitely more about you than that to which you are reacting.